-The article is structured in six parts and it has an index linking each part.
+The article is structured in seven parts and it has an index linking each part.
 You can start reading through any of the parts and return to the index to continue.
 I recommend you read the article from beginning to end because all its content is interesting and useful.

 In the prevention part, I have included information about a treatment aimed at eliminating the virus that causes the disease, which you can access by clicking here.